gitlabhq/gitlabhq/doc/user/application_security/license_management/index.md

 ### Configuring Maven projects

-The License Management tool provides a `MAVEN_CLI_OPTS` environment variable which can hold the command line arguments to pass to the `mvn install` command which is executed under the hood.
+The License Compliance tool provides a `MAVEN_CLI_OPTS` environment variable which can hold the command line arguments to pass to the `mvn install` command which is executed under the hood.
 Feel free to use it for the customization of Maven execution.
 For example: